 Deep in the remote northwest villages of the Kingdom of Bhutan, where few tourists know to roam, are a people who celebrate their culture and faith with dances and colorful costumes.
-The Gasa Tshechu festival is held every March in the small district of Gasa in Bhutan, which is home to highlander communities.
+The Gasa Tshechu is held every March or April in the small district of Gasa in Bhutan, which is home to highlander communities.
 While the festival is open to all who wish to come, few tourists make the journey.
-Despite the remote location, it was fascinating to see how this indigenous people celebrate their culture.
+Especially considering the remote location, it was fascinating to see how this indigenous people celebrate their culture.

-The Gasa Tshechu is a multi-day festival; an important cultural ceremony for the Bhutanese people.
-The mask dances and folk dances that take place have deep meaning and are performed by monks and laymen alike.
+The Gasa Festival is a multi-day event; an important cultural ceremony for the Bhutanese people.
+The mask and folk dances that take place have deep meaning and are performed by monks and laymen alike.
 It is the largest festival in northwest Bhutan, and positively lights up the community with a variety of indigenous dance performances not found anywhere else in the world.
 Usually held at the Gasa Dzong, the main monastery, people from all over the region gather together in celebration.

 The Tshechu Legend

-Tshechu festivals are believed to have begun in Bhutan by Guru Padmasambhave who is also known as Guru Rinpoche.
-He was a Nyingmapa scholar who came to Bhutan in the 8thand 9thcenturies.
+Tshechus are believed to have begun in Bhutan by Guru Padmasambhave who is also known as Guru Rinpoche.
+He was a Nyingmapa scholar who came to Bhutan in the 8th and 9th centuries.
 He performed dances of subjugation to conquer local deities to restore the health of the King.
 As thanks, the King vowed to spread Buddhism throughout Bhutan.
 Cham dances evolved from Padmasambhave’s dances throughout the centuries as a way to receive blessings and wash away the sins of all who participate in the festivals.
 Dances are performed by monks dressed in colorful costumes.
 The goal of Buddhists is to ultimately gain spiritual enlightenment.
-It is believed that this can (in part) be achieved by attending a Tshechu.
+It is believed that this can in part be achieved by attending a Tshechu.

 The Mask Dances